agilebits/AgileCloudSDK/README.md

 	- CKQueryOperation
 	- CKQueryNotification

-Some classes do not contain every method as their native CloudKit counterparts, especially those methods that have been added in OS X 10.11.
+Some classes do not contain every method as their native CloudKit counterparts, particularly those methods that have been added in OS X 10.11.

 ### JavaScript vs REST API